 - (a) After the filing of an action, the parties shall promptly confer regarding case management issues, including the selection and timing of the ADR process.
 Following this conference ADR information shall be included in the informational statement required by Rule 111.02. - (b) If the parties cannot agree on the appropriate ADR process, the timing of the process, or the selection of neutral, or if the court does not approve the parties' agreement, the court shall schedule a telephone or in-court conference of the attorneys and any unrepresented parties within thirty days after the due date for filing informational statements pursuant to Rule 111.02 to discuss scheduling and case management issues.
-If no agreement on the ADR process is reached or if the judge disagrees with the process selected, the judge may order the parties to utilize one of the non-binding processes, or may find that ADR is not appropriate. - (c) Within 90 days of the filing of the action, the court's Rule 111.03 Scheduling Order shall designate the ADR process selected, the deadline for completing the procedure, and the name of the neutral selected or the deadline for the selection of the neutral.
+If no agreement on the ADR process is reached or if the judge disagrees with the process selected, the judge may order the parties to utilize one of the non-binding processes, or may find that ADR is not appropriate; provided that any ADR process shall not be approved where it amounts to a sanction on a non-moving party. - (c) Within 90 days of the filing of the action, the court's Rule 111.03 Scheduling Order shall designate the ADR process selected, the deadline for completing the procedure, and the name of the neutral selected or the deadline for the selection of the neutral.
 If ADR is determined to be inappropriate, the Rule 111.03 Scheduling Order shall so indicate. - (d) Upon motion by any party, or on its own initiative, the court may, at any time, issue an order for any ADR process.

 Early case evaluation and referral to an appropriate ADR process has proven to facilitate speedy resolution of disputes, and should be encouraged whenever possible.
 Mandatory referral to a non-binding ADR process may result if the judge makes an informed decision despite the preference of one or more parties to avoid ADR.
 The judge shall not order the parties to use more than one non-binding ADR process.
 Seriatim use of ADR processes, unless desired by the parties, is inappropriate.
-The judge's authority to order mandatory ADR processes should be exercised only after careful consideration of likelihood that mandatory will the ADR in specific cases result in voluntary settlement.
+The judge's authority to order mandatory ADR processes should be exercised only after careful consideration of the likelihood that mandatory ADR in specific cases will result in voluntary settlement.